decentralized-identity/sidetree/docs/protocol.md

 ﻿# Sidetree Protocol Specification

-This specification document describes the Sidetree protocol, which can be applied to any decentralized ledger system (e.g. Bitcoin) to create a 'Layer 2' PKI network.
-Identifiers and PKI metadata in the protocol are expressed via the emerging [_Decentralized Identifiers_](https://w3c-ccg.github.io/did-spec/) standard, and implementations of the protocol can be codified as their own distinct DID Methods.
-Briefly, a _DID Method_ is a deterministic mechanism for creating unique identifiers and managing metadata (_DID Documents_) associated with these identifiers, without the need for a centralized authority, denoted by unique prefixes that distinguish one DID Method's identifiers from another (`did:foo`, `did:bar`, etc.).

 ## Overview

 Using blockchains for anchoring and tracking unique, non-transferable, digital entities is a useful primitive, but the current strategies for doing so suffer from severely limited transactional performance constraints.
 Sidetree is a layer-2 protocol for anchoring and tracking _[DID Documents](https://w3c-ccg.github.io/did-spec/)_ across a blockchain.
 The central design idea involves batching multiple document operations into a single blockchain transaction.
 This allows Sidetree to inherit the immutability and verifiability guarantees of blockchain without being limited by its transaction rate.